- No account minimums

 Consumers Credit Union is effectively an online only credit union (they only have branches in Illinois) that offers a rewards checking account with up to 4.59% interest.

-In order to get 3% interest rate, every month you have to
+In order to get the 3% interest rate (only applied to the first $10k of your balance) in any given month, you have to

 - Log into your online account at least once